Reflection centralizers in Coxeter groups: Examples

-and then erase all the end vertices of $\D$, and finally add some edges labeled $\infty$.
+In the special case of trivalent branch points, no two adjacent, $\DOmega$ can be got from $\Delta$ by the following operation: ``blow up'' each branch point \psset{unit=\Escaleunit} and then erase all the end vertices of $\Delta$, and finally add some edges labeled $\infty$.
 When there is only one branch point there are no $\infty$'s.
 For example, the $Y_{555}$ diagram gives

 We chose this example because it explains the appearance of the latter figure in the ATLAS \cite{ATLAS} entry for the monster simple group $M$, given the appearance of the former.
 Namely, the bimonster $(M\times M){:}2$ is described as a quotient of the $Y_{555}$ Coxeter group, and $M\times2$ as a quotient of the Coxeter group of the second figure.
 Given the first, one should expect the second, because a $Y_{555}$ reflection maps to an involution in the bimonster with centralizer $M\times2$.
 (One can repeat the process, so the reflection centralizer in the second diagram maps to the involution centralizer $2B\times2\sset M\times2$ where $B$ is the baby monster.
 Since the nonreflection part is now $\Z$, the $Y_{555}$ approach to $M$ distinguishes a conjugacy class in $B$, up to inversion.
-I don't know what class this is or whether it has any real meaning.)
+I don't know what class this is or whether this approach offers any real insight.)

-Another example is $\D=E_8$, which we show in several steps to illustrate the interaction between blowing up branch points and erasing ends:
+Another example is $\Delta=E_8$, which we show in several steps to illustrate the interaction between blowing up branch points and erasing ends:

 The first step blows up the branch point, the second shows what will be erased, and the third actually erases it.